 GPA is reported to present a complete picture of each student highlighting their strengths and allowing colleges to see them in the context of their class.
 Please note that most colleges recalculate GPA for admissions purposes based on their own institutional criteria.

 See the Program of Studies for grade values used to calculate GPAs.

 Weston High School transcripts show only final grades for prior academic years and quarter/semester grades, as available, for the current academic year.
 It includes the GPAs, cumulative credits earned and attendance by year.
 As indicated above, only students who have completed four semesters at Weston High School will receive GPAs.
 Official transcripts are sent directly to another institution.
 Students needing a transcript for colleges, coaches, or others may receive an unofficial transcript.
-Please contact Chris Wadsworth to request an unofficial transcript.
+Please contact Enid DeCastro to request an unofficial transcript.